-Develop conceptual drawingsestimatedearly 2011.
+Develop conceptual drawings with estimated costs by early 2011.

 Begin fund-raising in 2011-2012, with a focus on raising a predetermined and significant amount of the funds needed before starting construction.

 2012 447 comm / 535 bapt souls

 The focus in 2012 was on transitioning to two pastor ministry.
 Key questions for facility expansion were developed by the Stewardship Board and an update of space needs was done.